Multiclass Local Calibration with the Jensen-Shannon Distance: Further Discussion

 Intuitively, under local calibration, predicted scores approximate true class frequencies.
 Therefore, any shift in the score distribution within a bin implies a corresponding shift in the underlying class frequencies.
 The error due to this distributional inconsistency can be reduced by refining the density-based bins, but finer binning leads to smaller sample sizes per bin, thereby increasing the stochastic fluctuation error.
 This trade-off highlights an inherent tension in binning procedures: reducing distribution shift comes at the cost of increased variance.

 Although limited availability of data is problematic in capturing \textit{proximity bias} of a \textit{locally calibrated} model, we can investigate the phenomenon from a theoretical perspective in the limit of infinite data availability.
 This allows us to schedule the bin width reduction, bounding the admissible score change, while keeping a sufficient bin cardinality to workaround the inherent trade-off between the two.
-This analysis leads to the conclusion that, in the presence of \textit{local calibration}, the value of \textit{proximity bias}—if it could be computed with access to infinite data—would be tightly bounded by the model’s calibration error, which is explicitly controlled by the \textit{local calibration} property.
+This analysis allows to conclude that, under \textit{local calibration}, the value of \textit{proximity bias}, if it could be computed with access to infinite data, would be tightly bounded by the model’s calibration error, which is explicitly controlled by the \textit{local calibration} property.

 \begin{corollary}[Infinite Limit of Proximity bias under Local Calibration]